yas-sim/openvino-model-server-wrapper/README.md

 ----

 ## OpenVINO Model Server - Model repository setup automation tool `setup_ovms_model_repo.py`
-`setup_ovms_model_repo.py` in `./model-repo-generator/` searches OpenVINO IR models in the specified source directory and create an OpenVINO Model Server model repository.
+`setup_ovms_model_repo.py` in `./model-repo-generator/` searches OpenVINO IR models in the specified source directory and create an model repository for OpenVINO Model Server.
 It generates required `config.json` file as well.
 User can create the model repository with this script and just pass it to OVMS to start the inference service.

 |option|descriotion|